Technigo/project-mongo-api/README.md

 - Seeding a database locally and externally.
 - Deployed to Heroku and MongoDB cloud.

-Using VS Code, MongoDB Compass, Postman and Chrome.

 #### Tech used:
 - Node.js, Express, MongoDB, MongoDB Atlas and JavaScript ES6
 - VS Code, MongoDB Compass, Postman and Chrome.